How to Start Freelance Writing

-Who would have thought that its become a necessary creative outlet for me as well as a way to earn extra money.
-I’m more than willing to wake up early, stay up late and work weekends to build a solid clientele.
+Who would have thought that it’d become a necessary creative outlet for me as well as a way to earn extra money.
+I’m more than willing to wake up early, stay up late, and work weekends to build a solid clientele.

 But it’s not all simple.
 While I plan to leave my 9-5 job by the end of this year, there are quite a few challenges to solve.

 It’s no secret that I can’t stand debt and really want mine gone.
 I spent most of my extra income last year paying off high-interest debt instead of saving.
 It felt great to pay off so much debt, but I felt extremely trapped when I started considering leaving my job because I was unable to save.

 The reason I’m preparing to leave my full-time job instead of just taking the leap now is because I would feel super irresponsible.
 I’ve heard you should have at least six to 12 months of expenses saved before you quit your job, depending on your circumstances.